Newcastle Jets FC: Champions of Australia (2008)

-The Jets qualified for their first A-League Grand Final by beating Queensland Roar 3–2 after extra time in the 2008 Preliminary Final on 17 February 2008.
-The Jets led 1–0 until deep into injury time when the Roar were awarded a penalty which Reinaldo successfully converted, sending the match into extra time.
-A few minutes into extra time the Jets were awarded a penalty as well, as Song Jin-Hyung was brought down in the box.
-Joel Griffiths was successful from the spot to restore the 1-goal advantage and a few moments later Tarek Elrich sealed passage into the Grand Final with a well timed shot to score his first A-League goal.
-Although the Roar received another late penalty it was too late to stop the Jets' march into the Grand Final.
+The Jets qualified for their first A-League Grand Final by beating the Queensland Roar 3–2 in the 2008 Preliminary Final on 17 February 2008.

-The Jets defeated the Central Coast Mariners in the 2007–08 A-League Grand Final, becoming A-League Champions for the first time.
+The Jets defeated the Central Coast Mariners in the 2007–08 A-League Grand Final, in front of 36,354 fans, becoming A-League Champions for the first time.

-The game was sealed with a solitary Joel Griffiths strike early in the second half.
-In his last game of professional football Tony Vidmar made a mistake near the halfway line to gift Griffiths with an opportunity which he grasped with both hands.
-The game was marred by a late penalty appeal for handball.
-Mariners goal keeper Danny Vukovic had come up for the corner and was so infuriated by Mark Shield's decision that he slapped his hand away, earning himself a lengthy ban and ruling himself out of the early rounds of next season.
+The game was sealed with a solitary Mark Bridge strike in the 63rd minute after an error from Tony Vidmar.
+The game was marred by a late penalty appeal for a handball.
+Mariners goalkeeper Danny Vukovic had come up for the corner and was so infuriated by referee Mark Shield's decision that he slapped his hand away, earning a lengthy ban and ruling himself out of the early rounds of the next season.
 Both the Jets and Mariners qualified to take part in the 2009 AFC Champions League.